A tool for quickly coloring line art, the Colorize Mask Editing tool can be found next to the gradient tool on your toolbox.

 This button is under the keystrokes palette, you can mark the selected color to be interpreted a ‘transparent’ with this.
 In the clean-up screenshot above, cyan had been marked as transparent.

 The colorize mask layer has four properties.
-They are all the buttons on the right side of the layer:
+They are all the buttons on the right side of the colorize mask layer:

 - Show output

-The first button, it allows you to toggle whether you’ll see the output from the colorize algorithm.
+The show output icon allows you to toggle whether you’ll see the output from the colorize algorithm.

 - Edit key strokes